ControlConnection/MAX31855/README.md

 Versions
 --------

-###v1.0.0.beta

-TBD
+###v1.0.0.beta1

+* Some math errors fixed that rounded numbers where they should not have been.
+This caused issues when temperatures were displaying wrong.
+* Fixed misspelling of readFahrenheit().
+* Updated calls and variable names to make them easier to understand and flow Arduino format.
+* Added unit setting.
+* Fixed compile issues for Arduino v1.0.
+* Tested code on Uno R3 with Single Shield.

 ###v0.5.0

-Initial release.
+* Initial release.
 For use with pre-1.0 Arduino software only.

 Summary